Skip to main content

 With provider fallback (optional)

-chatcli server --fallback-providers OPENAI,CLAUDEAI,GOOGLEAI,COPILOT
+chatcli server --fallback-providers OPENAI,CLAUDEAI,GOOGLEAI,ZAI,MINIMAX,MOONSHOT,OPENROUTER,COPILOT

 6